JJ Jones (Skins): Series 3

 In "Effy" JJ accompanies the gang (minus Cook) on a camping trip.
 When Cook invites himself along the gang reveal their true feelings about him, including JJ who states they are no longer friends after the way Cook had been treating him.
 In "Katie and Emily", JJ sees Emily through her disguise as her sister in an exam, but does not tell anyone else.
 Later on, he and Freddie meet the Fitch sisters while buying clothes for the college prom.
 Emily is horrified when JJ reveals he told Freddie about their fling.
 Freddie mentions it to Katie, who is equally shocked.
 Katie then reveals Emily and JJ's fling to Naomi, who is upset.
 This causes a fight between the Fitch sisters.

-In the series finale, While at work with Freddie he gets into an argument with when he says that it's fine refuting this saying angrily that nothing's fine and resigns from his job and walking out on Freddie.
-JJ then encounters Effy's mum, Anthea who reveals her sadness at not having Effy around who has run off with Cook.
-After Freddie receives a call from Effy, JJ pressures him to find her, accompanying him along the way.
-Cook challenges Freddie and JJ to a race, the winner is allowed to keep Effy.
-JJ wins the race using his intelligence, and as a result he forces Effy to admit she is in love with Freddie and not Cook, which upsets the latter.
-They flee the town on Cook's dad's boat.
+In the series finale, JJ resigns from his job with Freddie and walks out on him after an argument.
+JJ then encounters Effy's mother, who reveals her sadness at not having Effy around, who has run off with Cook to stay with his father.
+After Freddie receives a call from Effy, the two visit Cook.
+Cook challenges Freddie and JJ to a race, where the winner is allowed to keep Effy.
+JJ ultimately wins, and as a result he forces Effy to admit she is in love with Freddie and not Cook, which upsets the latter.
+They flee the town on Cook's father's boat.